 On Friday, the track is scorching hot, and the forecasts are good.
 It's worth noting that Alboreto, despite everything, was the fastest on the finish line (305 km/h), while Piquet's Brabham reached 340 km/h at the end of the main straight.
 On Saturday, the battle of lap times resumes.
 Alboreto desperately needs to gain positions.
 Prost will be attacked by the Williams cars (Rosberg is third, although he lost half a wing and had to use race tires because the softer ones didn't last a lap) and by Piquet.
 Due to a spin, the Brazilian used the reserve car with recycled tires.
 Fabi is currently sixth, Ghinzani - debuting with Toleman - is a good fifteenth.
 In difficulty, almost like Ferrari, are Lotus and Renault.
 Warwick collides with a guardrail, seriously damaging Tambay's borrowed car.
 Irishman Kenny Acheson makes his return to Formula 1 with RAM, replacing the late Winkelhock.
 But luck is not on his side: the pilot breaks the engine in the morning and manages to get on the track while they display the flag for the end of the tests, so his average speed is 5.9 km/h.
 As if he had walked.
 As mentioned, unfortunately, on Sunday, August 12, 1985, Manfred Winkelhock, the thirty-three-year-old German Formula 1 driver, died at Sunny Brook Medical Center, where he had been admitted with multiple fractures following an accident on the dangerous Mosport circuit during a World Endurance Championship race.
 The unfortunate driver underwent a three-and-a-half-hour brain operation in an attempt to remove a hematoma.
 Winkelhock, who raced in the Formula 1 World Championship with the RAM team, was a professional driver and rarely spent a Sunday without being involved in a race.
 He had participated with a private Porsche 962 in the race scheduled at Mosport, partnered with the Swiss Marc Surer.
 During the race, he had an accident, colliding with a slower car.
 He stopped at the pits to change tires and check the suspension, then restarted like a fury.
 Shortly after, he crashed into a wall at full speed, destroying his car to the point that it took rescuers 25 minutes to extract him.
 Winkelhock was then airlifted to Toronto, about 100 kilometers away from the racetrack.
 His condition appeared desperate from the start.
 His parents and wife Marianne arrived in Canada from Cologne, where he lived (he was born in Walblingen, nearby, on October 6, 1952).
 The late German driver had not won anything significant, but he had gained recognition for his courage and recklessness without malice.
 In 1980, he became famous for a spectacular accident at the Nürburgring when he was racing in Formula 2: his car took off like an airplane and crashed onto the track, disintegrating, but Winkelhock miraculously remained unscathed.

-"I have no more motivation in Formula 1.
-Lauda Air is doing well; in 1986, we will buy two new planes for charter flights, and I will be involved in this work that I like.
-I spent four fantastic years at McLaren, despite ups and downs.
-The two races that satisfied me the most?
-In Portugal last year when I won the third World Championship and two weeks ago at the Nürburgring, where I drove really well.
-But this has been an unlucky season, even though I still want to win because there are seven races left, and I won't back down.
-In 1979, I made an emotional decision; now I have meditated a lot".
+"I'm no longer motivated by Formula 1.
+Lauda Air is doing well.
+In 1986, we will purchase two new planes for charter flights, and I will be involved in that work, which I enjoy.
+I had four fantastic years at McLaren, despite the ups and downs.
+Which two races satisfied me the most?
+The one in Portugal last year, when I won my third World Championship, and the one two weeks ago at the Nürburgring, where I drove really well.
+This has been an unlucky season, but I still want to win because there are seven races left, and I won't back down.
+In 1979, I made an emotional decision.
+Now, I have meditated a lot".

 Anything can theoretically happen: consolidation of the position by the Italian driver, reduction of the advantage margin, overtaking by the Frenchman.
 Unfortunately, the first hypothesis is on paper the least likely.
 The comparison takes place at the height of McLaren's competitiveness.
 The track is suitable for the technical characteristics of the English car with a Porsche engine, and Prost, for the first time this season (the 11th of his career), has managed to maintain pole position.
 Furthermore, Ferrari reported in recent days, just after Alboreto's victory at the Nürburgring and starting from the free practice sessions at Monza, a series of unexplained engine failures.
 On Saturday, for example, in the non-qualifying tests held in the morning, another engine fails after the three on Friday.
 Despite this serious inconvenience and despite the qualification tests lasting practically only ten minutes, instead of the scheduled hour due to a furious storm that flooded the circuit, Alain Prost, who did not even go out on the track (in the morning, he slightly burned his back due to a fuel leak in the cockpit of his McLaren), content but measured, says: